-    I am fortunate that I work in early childhood now and most of my classroom supplies and materials are reimbursed by the school.
+I am fortunate that I work in a school that reimburses for expenses.
 My rule of thumb is that if I would take it with me if I were to change schools, I pay for it.
 If I would leave it or it will be consumed, I submit my receipts.

 I am aware that this does not work for everyone, though.
-When I taught elementary school, I did not get reimbursed for anything and had to even buy art supplies if the school art closet did not have it!
+When I taught in the public schools, I did not get reimbursed for anything and had to even buy art supplies if the school art closet did not have it!

 Here are some tips I have gleaned over the years to save money as a teacher:

 ∞ Buy supplies from NAEIR.
 This organization takes resources donated by corporations and distributes them for a fraction of the costs to teachers, services for the elderly, and other related nonprofits.
 I check their website out periodically and have gotten some great deals!
 Your school can sign up or you can get a teacher membership.
 I love this site!